 In 2008 and 2011, the law was further amended to extend its requirements to Chinatown and certain mixed use and residential-commercial districts.
 (This map shows all of San Francisco’s zoning districts.)

-In 2014, with input from ILSR and a wide range of stakeholders, including Jobs With Justice San Francisco and the San Francisco Locally Owned Merchants Alliance, the Board of Supervisors revised the policy.
+In 2014, with input from ILSR and a wide range of stakeholders, including Jobs With Justice San Francisco and the San Francisco Locally Owned Merchants Alliance, the Board of Supervisors passed a major revision to the policy.
 They expanded the law to cover more commercial areas in the city and additional types of businesses; changed the definition of a formula business to be one with 11 outlets worldwide, rather than just in the U.S.; specified a means of measuring the existing concentration of formula businesses within a neighborhood; and added the economic impact review requirement for applications over 20,000 square feet.